Stop what you’re doing – Hotel Chocolat’s velvetiser is on sale

 The hot chocolate maker has surged to cult status since its launch, and is rarely on sale, so act fast

-The Black Friday sales are here.
+A weekend of Black Friday deals has arrived.
 And yes, we’ve just spotted a deal on Hotel Chocolat’s velvetiser.

 The likes of Amazon, Very, Asda, Apple, Argos, Boots, Currys, and John Lewis & Partners have all slashed their prices on must-have items, so there are huge deals across toys, TVs, and mobile phones to air fryers, dehumidifiers and coffee machines.